What Is a Work Order? (And What to Include in One)

 How to Successfully Manage Work Orders

-Managing work orders can be overwhelming, so incorporating the following practices into your maintenance operations strategy will help keep your system running smoothly:
+The work order management process can be overwhelming, so incorporating the following practices into your maintenance operations strategy will help simplify your workflow and keep everything running smoothly:

 • Determine goals and metrics for success: Establishing specific goals will give you a foundation with which to evaluate how successful your work order management system can be.
 Goals may include reducing equipment downtime, increasing asset lifespan or improving technician response times.
 You can measure success through key performance indicators, such as the average time it takes to complete a work order or the number of maintenance tasks completed on time.

 • Create a standard work order process: Standardizing processes for maintenance reduces variations in tasks.
-As a work order becomes more consistent, aspects of a task — like cost, required parts or tools and delivery times — can be anticipated.
+As a work order becomes more consistent, you can anticipate aspects of a task — like cost, required parts or tools and delivery times.

 • Use preventive maintenance methods when possible: Preventive maintenance on an asset will lengthen its lifespan and prevent breakdowns before they happen.
 It also decreases unplanned downtime, so equipment stays up and running for longer periods.
 With fewer breakdowns and consistent production, preventive maintenance can help keep costs down and boost customer satisfaction.